-A free service to pay state or territory housing authority rent through regular deductions from your Centrelink payments.
+A service you can use to pay your public housing rent straight from your Centrelink payments.

-We will then take your rent from your Centrelink payment each payday and send it by electronic transfer to your housing authority along with details about the deduction.
+- we take your rent from your regular Centrelink payment and give it to your housing authority

-If we are not able to deduct the full amount
+If we can’t deduct the full amount of rent

-Sometimes, we are not able to deduct the full amount requested.
-This may happen if your Centrelink payment:
+We can’t deduct the full amount of rent if your Centrelink payment:

-If this happens, you will need to contact your housing authority to make arrangements to pay the rest of your rent.
+If this happens, you’ll need to contact your housing authority to organise paying the rest of your rent.

 Moving between payments